Kalka

 Kalka is home to Anangu people whose connection to this land extends for tens of thousands of years, and the surrounding desert landscape holds deep cultural and spiritual significance.
 The community is serviced by the APY Lands management infrastructure, with essential services accessed largely through Marla or Alice Springs.
 Visitors to the APY Lands require a permit, and the area is characterised by extreme desert conditions, vast open country, and a resilient community maintaining traditional culture and language.

-Kalka falls under postcode 872 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Namatjira electorate.
+Kalka falls under postcode 872 and is governed by the Anangu Pitjantjatjara Yankunytjatjara Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lingiari, while state elections fall under the Namatjira electorate.

 Location